nickj609/GameModeManager/README.md

 <summary> Why are friendly names not working?</summary>
 <br>

-Friendly names may not be working if you are not using the game mode list in the configuration file.
+Friendly names may not be working if you do not update your map group file.
 This is because you need to add the `displayname` property to each map group in your map group file (default is `gamemodes_server.txt`).
+You may also need to add friendly names to your maps.

 ```
 "mg_dm"
 {
   "imagename"				    "mapgroup-bomb"
   "displayname"				  "Deathmatch"
   "nameID"				      "#SFUI_Mapgroup_allclassic"
   "tooltipID"				    "#SFUI_MapGroup_Tooltip_Desc_DeathMatch"
   "name"					      "mg_dm"
   "icon_image_path"			"map_icons/mapgroup_icon_deathmatch"
   "maps"
   {
-    "ar_shoots"						""
+    "ar_shoots"						                  "Shoots"
-    "ar_baggage"						""
+    "ar_baggage"						                "Baggage"
-    "workshop/3070550406/de_safehouse"			""
+    "workshop/3070550406/de_safehouse"			"Safehouse"
-    "workshop/3070563536/de_lake"				""
+    "workshop/3070563536/de_lake"				    "Lake"
-    "workshop/3070581293/de_bank"				""
+    "workshop/3070581293/de_bank"				    "Bank"
-    "workshop/3070923343/fy_pool_day"			""
+    "workshop/3070923343/fy_pool_day"			  "Pool Day"
-    "workshop/3070238628/fy_iceworld"			""
+    "workshop/3070238628/fy_iceworld"			  "Iceworld"
   }
 }
 ```